Sounds weird –

 your masters in Israel – there will never be peace in the Middle East.
 You

-created a replicating vampire that you cannot handle which is sucking the life
+created a replicating vampire that you cannot handle, which is sucking the life of many for so long in Palestine, Afghanistan, Iraq, Libya, Yemen, Syria, and

 back again to Babylon (Iraq).
-Good Luck…I mean it or maybe not.
+Good Luck…I mean it, or maybe not.
 Endless wars

 you crave – endless wars you get.